nicholasf/downstairs.js/README.md

 ## Roadmap

+Currently in development:

 * associations eager loading via dynamic left outer joins
 * improved validation objects for easy form integration
+* formal description of when to use the simple JSON query abstraction or to drop into a dialect specific query

 ## Overview